 However, sudden changes in diet can cause digestive problems such as constipation or diarrhea, which is also one of the adverse reactions of the keto diet.

 Some measures can help relieve symptoms, such as eating more fiber, supplementing electrolytes, adding probiotics or reducing fat mass.
 These methods can help your body better adapt to the new diet.

-If you have severe diarrhea for more than a week, please see a doctor promptly.
+If you have had severe diarrhea for more than a week, please see a doctor promptly.